Yonatan Tussa

 Energy Support Services Intern

 Yonatan Tussa and Andy Heredia.
 (2026) "The Pen: Episodic Cognitive Assistance via an Ear-Worn Interface".
-Submitted to ACM CHI 2026 SRC.
-[PDF]
+In Extended Abstracts of the 2026 CHI Conference on Human Factors in Computing Systems (CHI EA '26). arXiv:2603.06564

 Yonatan Tussa, Andy Heredia, and Nirupam Roy.
-(2025) "Lessons Learned from Developing a Privacy-Preserving Multimodal Wearable for Local Voice-and-Vision Inference".
-Submitted to ACM SenSys 2026. arXiv:2511.11811
+(2025) "Lessons Learned from Developing a Privacy-Preserving Multimodal Wearable for Local Voice-and-Vision Inference". arXiv:2511.11811

 Community